lin453889100/webApps/README.md

-Finish the overall HTML/CSS design for the Website Coding for the login/register functionalities Checkpoint 2:
+Finish the overall HTML/CSS design for the Website Coding for the login/register functionalities

+Checkpoint 2:

 Coding for Like/Comment functionalities
 Combine the code with the HTML/CSS
 Make sure it's running on the localshot

 Checkpoint 3:

-Able to upload the video
+Able to upload the video on the website
-Sorting function based on likes and comments of the videos
+After the upload, the homepage should be able to display the video Website homepage should be able to play the uploaded videos

 Project Justification - why is your project interesting?